Alpha Kappa Pi: History

-Alpha Kappa Pi was a Social Fraternity founded on Jan.
-1, 1921 at Newark College of Engineering (now New Jersey Institute of Technology), under the name Phi Delta Zeta.
+Alpha Kappa Pi was a social fraternity founded on Jan.
+1, 1921 at the Newark College of Engineering (now the New Jersey Institute of Technology), under the name Phi Delta Zeta.
 A committee was formed to complete a plan for nationalization, largely by absorbing local fraternity chapters.
 It established its Beta chapter in 1926 at Wagner College (in New York), lending the name of the Wagner local chapter to become the name of the new national, now Alpha Kappa Pi, and adding two more chapters that year.
 Alpha Kappa Pi would go on to form 36 chapters over the next two decades.

-In addition to the absorption of local chapters, three of the remaining chapters of Sigma Delta Rho were added in 1936-37, as were two chapters of disintegrating Theta Nu Epsilon, in 1940.
+Alpha Kappa Pi joined the NIC in .In addition to the absorption of local chapters, three of the remaining chapters of Sigma Delta Rho were added in 1936–37, as were two chapters of disintegrating Theta Nu Epsilon, in 1940.
+It had a total membership of 3,105 in 1940.